IQSS/ppr-ojs/README.md

 To start the environment for OJS version 3.4, execute:
 ``make dev34``

+Access the application at http://localhost:8080

+Follow the on-screen instruction for the one time installation.
+More information [https://docs.pkp.sfu.ca/admin-guide/3.3/en/install](https://docs.pkp.sfu.ca/admin-guide/3.3/en/install)

 ### Clean the data directories
 To start the OJS application fresh, you will need to clean the DB and OJS files within the data directory.